Last Updated on January 8, 2023 by Maryam Siddiqui

 Both Public and Private Healthcare have their merits and are recognized as one of the best, even to European standards, and access is open to foreigners.

 In Portugal, your health will be in good hands.
-So don’t be afraid to join the expat community in Portugal, starting with our Facebook group All About Portugal For Expats.
+So don’t be afraid to join the expat community in Portugal, starting with our Facebook Group – All About Portugal For Expats.
+We’re a community of over 9,000 enthusiasts waiting to help you out with your relocation.